Electronics Engineering Technician

 The OSAP Problem: A student who fails a supplemental may be forced to drop courses.
 It is important that courses are dropped before the course refund deadline.
 If a student drops back to part-time status because of the failed courses, OSAP will want money returned.

 In light of the above, and to treat all students equally, supplementals for failed Fall semester courses must be completed, marked and the result communicated to the Registrar's Office no later than 10 working days from the beginning of the Winter semester.
 Scheduling the supplemental is at the professor's sole discretion in order to allow time for marking.

 For Winter semester courses, supplementals are administered within 15 working days after the final grade for the course is posted.

-To be eligible to write a supplemental the student must meet the following conditions:
+To be eligible to write a supplemental the student must meet the criteria outlined in the Clearance of Academic Deficiency Policy and Procedure and the following conditions: